This post may contain affiliate links. Please see my disclosure policy for more details.

 Next, follow Bastion Point Road to Bastion Point, where you can take the steps down to the beautiful beach and explore the mouth of the inlet.

 If you’re on a road trip heading towards Sydney, make sure you read my post on the scenic Sapphire Coast drive from Tathra to Bermagui.
-It’s a must-see part of the route!
+It was one of my favourite sections of the route!

 Lisa Bull, founder of Dreaming of Down Under, has been living in Australia as a British expat since 2015.
 After travelling to every state and territory in Australia and living in Perth, Brisbane and Sydney, Lisa knows from first-hand experience the best destinations to visit in Australia and the best budget travel tips.
 Her guides on this blog have been read by over 700k readers and helped thousands of people achieve their dream of living in or travelling Australia.